“MOTEL” 5-SONG EP

 JAIMIE MUEHLHAUSEN: "I had basically given up on music beyond my own living room.
 I spent many years leading a couple of moderately successful bands...opening for famous people, had our own tour bus, recorded in some nice studios and did a little touring.
 But about five years ago I was having a harder time singing, and walking up a flight of stairs was exhausting.”

 ”I was diagnosed with adult onset Severe Asthma, a rare form of asthma that affects you full time (this later turned out to be an incorrect diagnosis).
 I stopped playing music, sold most of my gear, and was wondering if my days of playing music professionally were done.
 With a full schedule as the creative director for Tony Hawk, and then launching my own Vibrosonic Design Studio, as well as doing the single dad thing, my plate was already pretty full.
 But, I started to realize how much I missed playing and creating music and how it got me through the hard times.
 Whether it was the outlet of songwriting, the thrill of playing live in front of a crowd, or just the mundane process of rehearsing and practicing...music has been an outlet of emotion and stress.
 And I missed it and needed it on whatever level I could muster.”

 ”Slowly, I started figuring out how to sing again, started writing new songs and it just all came together.
 I wanted to record an album, enlisting the help of all my great musician friends.
-On the day I decided to make this happen, everything fell into place.
 Little did I know how it would evolve and expand over the next year and a half.”

 MURDERERS OF LOVE • OFFICIAL INSTAGRAM FEED • @MURDERERSOFLOVE